microsoft/fast/packages/web-components/fast-foundation/src/picker/picker.spec.md

 - `picker-list`

 *Attributes:*
 - `label`: The text applied to the `aria-label` attribute of the internal input element.
+Usually set by the parent picker component.
 - `labelledby`: The text applied to the `aria-labelledby` attribute of the internal input element.

-*Properties:*
-- `menuConfig`: (AnchoredRegionConfig)  Allows alternate flyout menu configurations (Experimental, needs discussion).
+Usually set by the parent picker component.

 **Picker-Menu**